 How Dental Implants Work

-When it comes to tooth replacement solutions, dental implants are the most unique option Glendale residents can choose.
+When it comes to tooth replacement solutions, dental implants are the most unique option Pasadena residents can choose.
 This is because they are the only option that insert into your jawbone, thus stimulating jawbone growth as if you had never lost your natural teeth.
 Additionally, because dental implants are inserted into and fuse with your jawbone tissue, they create an extremely strong bond.
 Dental implants are known to have anywhere between a 95% to 98% success rate, meaning that they are known to last and stay in your mouth, where they belong.

 What Do You Do if You’ve Already Experienced Bone Resorption, But Want Dental Implants?

-Anytime Glendale patients see our doctors for dental implants; our doctors ensure they have adequate jawbone tissue.
+Anytime Pasadena patients see our doctors for dental implants; our doctors ensure they have adequate jawbone tissue.
 If you have already experienced jawbone resorption, or just naturally have a smaller amount of jawbone tissue, our doctors will recommend that you have a bone graft performed before having your dental implants placed.

 What is a Bone Graft?

-A bone graft is an oral surgery procedure that is designed to rebuild your jawbone tissue and is sometimes performed before Glendale residents are eligible for dental implants.
+A bone graft is an oral surgery procedure that is designed to rebuild your jawbone tissue and is sometimes performed before Pasadena residents are eligible for dental implants.
 During a bone graft surgery, our doctors will use donor tissue from a tissue bank to rebuild your lost jawbone tissue.
 Finally, a membrane is placed over the bone grafting site.

 It can take up to 6 to 9 months for your jawbone graft to fuse with your natural jawbone.
 At this point, you will be eligible for dental implants, now that you have enough jawbone tissue to support them.